soumjx/Microsoft-AI-ML-Engineering-Professional-Certificate/Foundations of AI and Machine Learning/module1.md

-# Examples of Data Sources and Pipelines
+# Video - Examples of Data Sources and Pipelines

 ## Importance of Data Pipelines
 - Data pipelines are the lifeblood of AI/ML projects, ensuring accurate, timely data flow to models.